microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/README.md

 The logic in spectator view can be broken down into three main steps:

 #### 1) Device Discovery
-Initially, the HoloLens and iPhone go through a device discovery process.
-Using UNET, the HoloLens configures itself as a client and the iPhone configures itself as a server.
-The iPhone then broadcasts that it exists to the HoloLens.
-This functionality can be found in the following script:
+SpectatorView supports having multiple iPhones view a single HoloLens's experience.
+For devices to discover one another, SpectatorView relies on UNET.
+The HoloLens configures itself as a client. iPhones joining the scene configure themselves as servers. iPhones broadcast that they exists to the HoloLens.
+And after hearing these broadcasts, the HoloLens starts looking for ArUco markers.
+Device discovery functionality can be found in the following script:
 > MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/Scripts/Networking/NewDeviceDiscovery.cs

 #### 2) Marker Detection
-After going through device discovery, the iPhone and HoloLens switch roles.
-Using UNET, the HoloLens begins acting as a server while the iPhone acts as a client.
-At this point, the iPhone shows an ArUco marker on its screen.
-The HoloLens then searches for this marker in 3D space using its Photo/Video camera and OpenCV.
-After the HoloLens locates the marker, it broadcasts to the iPhone the marker's location in the HoloLens's scene.
+After going through device discovery, a different networking component is used for telling the iPhone where its marker is located in the HoloLens scene.
+Using UNET, the HoloLens configures itself as a server while the iPhone acts as a client.
+At this point, the iPhone is showing a random ArUco marker on its screen.
+The HoloLens searches for any ArUco markers in 3D space using its Photo/Video camera and OpenCV.
+After the HoloLens locates a marker, it broadcasts to all iPhones the marker's location.
+The iPhone who is showing a marker assesses whether the located marker is the one they are displaying based on marker ids.
+If it is the correct marker, the iPhone moves onto spatial synchronization.
+If it's not, the iPhone continues listening (Note: there is a timeout for how long the HoloLens searches for a marker).
 > Marker Detection: MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/Scripts/SpatialSync/MarkerDetectionHololens.cs
 > Marker Location Broadcast: MixedRealityToolkit-Unity/Assets/HoloToolkit-Preview/SpectatorView/Scripts/Networking/SpectatorViewNetworkDiscovery.cs